 7. DREAM TEAM, by Jack McCallum.
 (Ballantine, $28.)
 The 1992 U.S. men's Olympic basketball team.

 8(x).
 THE POWER OF HABIT, by Charles Duhigg.
 (Random House, $28.)
 A Times reporter's account of the science behind how we form, and break, habits.

 9. RED INK, by David Wessel.
 (Crown Business, $22.)
 A journalist reviews the politics behind the federal budget, explores where the money goes and argues that current trends are unsustainable.

 10. I HATE EVERYONE ...
 STARTING WITH ME, by Joan Rivers.
 (Berkley, $25.95.)
 The comedian's humorous reflections.

 ADVICE, HOW-TO AND MISCELLANEOUS

-Rankings reflect sales at venues nationwide for the week ending Feb.
-9. An (x) indicates that a book’s sales are barely distinguishable from those of the book above.
-A (b) indicates booksellers have reported receiving bulk orders.
+Rankings reflect sales for the week that ended Aug.
+4 at thousands of venues nationwide.
+An (x) indicates that a book's sales are barely distinguishable from those of the book above.
+A (b) indicates that some bookstores report receiving bulk orders.